ADRA-Bank: A Modular Benchmark for Academic Deep Research Agents: Conclusion

 \section{Conclusion}

-To address critical gaps in the evaluation of DR agents, we introduce \ourbenchmark, a human-annotated scientific benchmark, and Dr.Mi-Eval, a novel paradigm for the modular assessment of planning, retrieval, and reasoning.
+To address critical gaps in the evaluation of DR agents, we introduce \ourbenchmark, a human-annotated academic benchmark, and \oureval, a novel paradigm for the modular assessment of planning, retrieval, and reasoning.
 Our evaluation of state-of-the-art systems reveals a fragmented performance landscape where agents exhibit specialized strengths but also share critical weaknesses.
-By enabling the diagnostic analysis of such actionable failure modes, our work provides a crucial tool to guide the development of more reliable and trustworthy academic research assistants.
+By exposing these actionable failure modes, ADRA-Bank provides a diagnostic tool to guide the development of more reliable automatic academic research assistants.
+By enabling the diagnostic analysis of such actionable failure modes, our work provides a crucial tool to guide the future development of more reliable and trustworthy academic research assistants.